EyeCon/shoconim/README.md

 # shoconim
-Nim language wrapper for the shoco short text compressor
+This is a [Nim language](https://nim-lang.org/) wrapper for the [shoco short text compressor](https://ed-von-schleck.github.io/shoco/).

 # API
 ```nim